porterbmoody/balmingilead/content/posts/The Restored Gospel of Jesus Christ.md

 We learn that men heeded the adversary and corrupted the doctrine that Jesus Christ taught in his mortal ministry.

-For hundreds of years, the earth was in a period of apostasy, and the fulness of the gospel of Jesus Christ was nowhere to be found in its fulness.
+For hundreds of years, the earth the fulness of the gospel of Jesus Christ and the priesthood power did not exist on the earth.

 Fast forward many hundreds of years, in 1820, a young boy named Joseph Smith noticed this, saying,